Gabriele250901/React-Ex/README.md

 Exercise7
 Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.

+Exercise8
+Modify the Welcome component so that the Age component is rendered only if the age prop is present.